Undisclosed AI Chatbot Lawsuits

 The Wiretap Law: A Growing Legal Risk

-These chatbot wiretap class actions have grown rapidly — from just two cases in 2021 to more than 58 active federal matters by early 2026.
-If you used a company’s chat function and were never informed the conversation was being recorded or shared with a third-party AI vendor, you may have a claim under your state’s wiretapping law regardless of whether a specific chatbot disclosure statute applies.
+These chatbot wiretap class actions are in play if you used a company's chat function and were never informed the conversation was being recorded or shared with a third-party AI vendor, and you may have a claim under your state's wiretapping law regardless of whether a specific chatbot disclosure statute applies.

 An older woman looking at her cell phone